 - Electric utility regulation.
-In 2012, approximately 56 percent of all revenue realized by PERC was in the form of payments for electricity purchased by Bangor Hydro pursuant to a Power Purchase Agreement (PPA) that was originally executed in 1984 and is expected to remain in effect through March 31, 2018.
-Such purchases undertaken pursuant to the PPA in 2012 were at prices generally in excess of market rates for electricity and associated products.
+In 2013, approximately 58 percent of all revenue realized by PERC was in the form of payments for electricity purchased by Bangor Hydro pursuant to a Power Purchase Agreement (PPA) that was originally executed in 1984 and is expected to remain in effect through March 31, 2018.
+Such purchases undertaken pursuant to the PPA in 2013 were at prices generally in excess of market rates for electricity and associated products.
 In recognition of the PPA prices for electricity and related contract terms, in 1998 the PPA was amended to provide cost mitigation to Bangor Hydro.
 Such amendment was reviewed and approved by the Maine Public Utilities Commission (the Maine PUC), which has regulatory jurisdiction over Bangor Hydro and its power purchase arrangements.
 The Maine PUC ruled that the above-market purchases of electricity by Bangor Hydro pursuant to the PPA qualify as "stranded costs" and has set forth a procedure for recovery of such costs on an ongoing basis.
 Nevertheless, there is no assurance that the Facility might not be adversely affected in the future by changes in the regulatory treatment of electricity purchases pursuant to the PPA or by changes in the procedures for recovery of stranded costs. - Emerging technologies.
-MRC is aware of numerous new technologies that are being developed to process and dispose of municipal solid waste, including approaches that utilize gasification, pyrolysis, plasma arc destruction, anaerobic digestion, thermal de-polymerization, and other methods.
-At this point, none of these technologies has been demonstrated on a commercial basis to provide substantial economic, technical, and environmental advantages for solid waste management as compared to the PERC Facility.
-Although a facility has been proposed for development in Augusta, Maine, there are no facilities applying such technologies to solid waste management that are operating or under construction in Maine.
-Nevertheless, it is possible that such a technology will be developed and emerge in the future as a disruptive technology that is competitive with the PERC Facility, with adverse economic consequences on the Facility.
-MRC continues to work with the private partners in PERC to monitor and evaluate the emergence of such technologies from the perspective of (a) modifying the PERC facility to incorporate such technology; or (b) evaluating whether a facility incorporating such technology might be a competitive threat to the PERC facility.
+The MRC is aware of numerous new technologies that are being developed to process and dispose of municipal solid waste, including approaches that utilize new equipment for mixed waste processing, sorting, pelletization, gasification, pyrolysis, plasma arc destruction, anaerobic digestion, thermal de-polymerization and for other purposes.
+Several reference facilities utilizing these technologies are being constructed and operated in the United States on a commercial basis.
+Although there are no facilities applying such technologies to solid waste management that are operating or under construction in Maine, it is possible that such a technology will be developed and emerge in the future with adverse economic consequences on the PERC Facility.
+MRC continues to work with the private partners in PERC to monitor and evaluate the emergence of such technologies from the perspective of (a) modifying the PERC facility to incorporate such technology; or (b) evaluating whether a facility incorporating such technology might be developed as a successor for managing MSW currently delivered to the PERC facility after the existing disposal agreements expire in 2018. - Post-2018 planning initiative.
+Generally, the MRC is proceeding with a concerted initiative to evaluate alternatives that might be developed for management of MSW originating in its member municipalities after the existing disposal agreements expire in 2018.
+The MRC's post-2018 planning initiative involves consideration of a wide variety of alternatives that range from modification of the PERC Facility with new technology to development of new facilities using emerging technology for MSW management at new sites.
+To this end, the MRC is preparing an application to the Maine DEP for a public benefit determination for an integrated MSW management system that would include a new secure landfill as one component of the system.
+The MRC has also taken steps to secure commitments from its member municipalities to commit to consider participation in the system that is being developed.